Today’s installment of meet the lorries comes to you directly from Berlin, where we’re talking to DACH junior PR consultant, Sven Heins.

-It requires good analytical thinking to quickly familiarise yourself, for example, with a new client’s business model.
+It requires good analytical thinking to quickly familiarize yourself, for example, with a new client’s business model.
 Also, you need to be curious and be able to view things from different perspectives.
-Since a key part of my job is to track media activities / opportunities and act as quickly as possible, being well organised also helps.
+Since a key part of my job is to track media activities / opportunities and act as quickly as possible, being well organized also helps.

-What is your favourite part of working in PR?
+What is your favorite part of working in PR?

 I really like the combination of strategic thinking and getting to know a wide variety of trends and businesses.

 What’s the best part of working at the lorries?

 The open and dynamic atmosphere!
 Everyone is keen on achieving great results and is very supportive.
 Since I am new to PR, it’s great to be able to ask questions.

 Hm, I’m not sure if this is a pleasure, but I tend to skip breakfast more often than I should and eat something deliciously unhealthy on my way to work.

 “Confessions” in the tradition of Saint Augustin.
 I think one should have interesting experiences in life and truthfully reflect on them.